elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If we have a complex object with many properties, we can extract only what we need by using destructuring to extract specific properties.
+  <div><strong>Interview Response:</strong> If we have a complex object with many properties, we can extract what we need by using destructuring to extract specific properties.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />